 Whenever possible, share songs or sentences in the child's home language.
 Your efforts honor his culture and family and your words are truly music to the young child's ears!
 You can get started today with my "Clap your Hands" motor song.
 I performed the song in Spanish with the help of Spanish speaker and educator Libia Kozisek.
 I am not a native Spanish speaker, but I enjoyed singing the song for you.

 Mejia-Menendez, I. (2016).
 The effects of sign language on second language acquisition.
 (Unpublished master’s thesis, Saint Catherine University, Saint Paul, Minnesota).
 Retrieved from https://sophia.stkate.edu/cgi/viewcontent.cgi?article=1191&context=maed

-CLICK HERE to access your FREE DOWNLOAD of Anne singing the folk song "Clap your Hands" in Spanish.
+CLICK HERE to access your FREE DOWNLOAD of Anne singing the folk song "Clap your Hands" in both Spanish and English.
 Clap, stomp, dance and sign the word "music" as you sing along!
-Lyrics and suggestions for sign and movement are included as well as the English translation.
+Lyrics in both languages and suggestions for sign and movement are included.

 For more fun songs, signs, activities and information about how to support a variety of early learning skills, check out Anne's newest book, SING & SIGN: A GUIDE FOR EARLY CHILDHOOD PROFESSIONALS (Brookes Publishing, Fall 2020).

 ANNE MEEKER WATSON, Ph.D., is the creator of the SING.PLAY.LOVE.® program.
 Through her writing, research, product development and workshops, she shares information about the benefits of music and play for supporting early learning and kindergarten readiness, and gives easy and practical strategies for embedding both into the daily lives of young children.